qmacro/neovim-modern-clean-cap-nodejs/README.md

 This repo accompanies the blog post [A modern and clean Neovim setup for CAP Node.js - configuration and diagnostics](https://qmacro.org/blog/posts/2025/06/10/a-modern-and-clean-neovim-setup-for-cap-node.js-configuration-and-diagnostics/) and provides a dev container definition for an environment with Neovim (0.11+) and the configuration in the blog post, along with CAP Node.js too.

-The idea is that you can try out what you read in the blog post by starting up a CodeSpace here on GitHub:
+The idea is that you can try out what you read in the blog post by starting up a CodeSpace here on GitHub.
+Here's how to start up a codespace from the GitHub Web UI:

 ![codespace startup](assets/create-codespace-on-main.png)

 > Remember to delete your CodeSpace when you're done!

 Then you can use the CodeSpace, specifically the shell that it makes available, to run Neovim and try out the features described and configured.

-For more on using Codespaces like this, see [Exploring codespaces as temporary dev containers], which has details on the commands used below.
+But there's a better way.

-## Using the config
+## Trying out the Neovim config in a codespace

-Here's an example using the [gh codespace ssh] feature.
+Instead of creating and using a codespace from the GitHub Web UI, here's an example using the [gh codespace ssh] feature.
+This will give you perhaps a better impression and experience, as you'll be using Neovim within a real terminal emulator, rather than one in the browser.

 You'll need an account on GitHub and will need [gh], the GitHub CLI.

-> The `gh` command offers interactive command execution, where it prompts you for input, or you can supply everything that you need via options.
+The `gh` command offers interactive command execution, where it prompts you for input, or you can supply everything that you need via options.
 In this example the latter approach is taken.

 > For illustration purposes, I'm using my "alternative" test GitHub user `qmacro-dev` which is separate to my main GitHub user (`qmacro`) that actually owns this repo, so you can see how the flow is for you.